suites-dev/suites/docs/automock.md

 `Database` dependency and stub out its methods.
 This manual setup can be time-consuming and error-prone, leading to repetitive code and increased maintenance overhead.

-Automock streamlines the test creation process and eliminate the need for manual mock setup.
 Take a look at the following example:

 ```typescript
 import { TestBed } from '@automock/jest';